stefcenti2022/Mapping_Earthquakes/README.md

 ### Legend

 The legend increases the color intensity as the magnitude of an earthquake intensifies.
 Colors and magnitudes range from 0 to 5+.
-When Major Earthquakes is selected, if there are any earthquakes with a magnitude greater than 6, the marker will have an even deeper color red than shown in the legend.
+When only `Major Earthquakes` is selected and there are any earthquakes with a magnitude greater than 6, the marker will have an even deeper color red than shown in the legend.

 Thankfully, these earthquakes are somewhat rare, however, there may not be any available to show up on the map in this color.